Impact of nuclear shape fluctuations in high-energy heavy ion collisions: Impact of fluctuations in the magnitude of quadrupole deformation

 The contribution of residual terms is only a few percent.
 Indeed, a fit of this form describes the data very well as shown in the right panel of Fig.~\ref{fig:5}.
-This behavior provides clear intuition on how the fluctuation terms containing $\sigma_{\beta}$ compete with the terms containing only $\bar{\beta}$.
+This behavior provides a clear intuition on how the fluctuation terms containing $\sigma_{\beta}$ compete with the terms containing only $\bar{\beta}$.
 For example, assuming $\bar{\beta}=\sigma_{\beta}$, the contribution from fluctuation-related terms is a factor of 9 (37) times the $\bar{\beta}^4$ ($\bar{\beta}^6$) in the leading-order (subleading order).
-Thus, even a relatively small fluctuation could have a stronger impact on $c_{2,\varepsilon}\{4\}$ than the modestly large $\bar{\beta}$.
-Note that the liquid-drop model results in Table~\ref{tab:1} predict $b_1 = 7/5 a_1$, slightly smaller than the Glauber model expectation.
+Thus, even a relatively small fluctuation could have a strong impact on $c_{2,\varepsilon}\{4\}$.
+Note that the liquid-drop model results in Table~\ref{tab:1} predict $b_1 = 7a_1/5$, slightly smaller than the Glauber model expectation.